mondus/mondus.github.io/teaching/COM4521/index.md

 The Diamond high spec compute room is booked for the lab classes and is always available to you during standard lab hours.
 Our side of lab times the room has a tendency to be quite busy, especially towards the end of term when assignments are due.
 The following options are available to you;

 * The Diamond high spec compute room (compute room 4)- The room has been block booked for participants in this module and Computer Science project students ([See list of bookings](https://docs.google.com/spreadsheets/d/1sIeNWsJgY_ylXT-yW1qtv2bP8zkr_zE0L5lOb30ZTMs/edit?usp=sharing)).
 If the room is occupied then machines must be  vacated to provide space for you.
 If people are unwilling to move then consult the Diamond reception desk.
-* Diamond loanable high spec laptops - Available to borrow from the Fluids Engineering lab in the Diamond Level 3 (during working hours when the room is not is use for teaching)
+* Diamond **bookable** high spec laptops - Available to borrow from the lockers on Diamond Level 4 (for use within the Diamond building only) after completing an induction.
+To arrange an induction contact [James Screaton](mailto:j.screaton@sheffield.ac.uk).
 * Your own Windows/Linux machine - Follow the instructions under "software for this module".
 * Your own Linux machine - Example makefiles are provided with the lab handouts and solutions.
 You will need to install CUDA 10.0
 * ShARC - In week 8, a lab will be provided to guide you through how to use the ShARC facility to submit GPU jobs to the Universities HPC system.